apache/drill/_docs/odbc-jdbc-interfaces/installing-the-odbc-driver/030-installing-the-driver-on-windows.md

 ----------

-## Step 3: Verify the installation
+## Step 3: Verify the Installation

 To verify the installation on Windows 10, perform the following steps: